AlbertWhite/site-v2.0/src/data/blogs/design.md

 #### 2.4.
 Responsive.

 Responsive doesn't just mean put the same thing in one column.
-A better way is to think deeperly: can we change the way of navigation?
+A better way is to think deeply: can we change the way of navigation?
 Can we remove less content?

 #### 2.5 Pixel Perfect